Murphy Ijemba

-Murphy Ijemba is a Nigerian radio personality who anchors RUSH HOUR show on 97.7 METRO FM.
+Murphy Ijemba is a Nigerian radio personality who anchors the RUSH HOUR show on 97.7 METRO FM.
 His radio anchoring style has since won him several nominations and accolades at award ceremonies in Nigeria.

 Early life and education

 He is Igbo.
-He was born in Mushin, a suburb of Lagos State, where he went on to complete his primary and secondary school education.
+He was born in Mushin, a suburb of Lagos State in the southwestern region of Nigeria, where he went on to complete his primary and secondary school education and was a member of cultural and drama group.
 He holds a B.Sc certificate in Accounting after graduating from Bayero University, Kano.
 In an interview with Emmanuel Tobi of The New Telegraph, he revealed that he had to sell chickens in order to financially support his education.
+He lost his father at a very early age of 3 to 4 years. he was trained by his mother who had three children and his grandfather.

 Career

 He started his radio career as a presenter at Raypower FM in Kano under Daar Communications where he worked for 5 years.
-He joined Brila FM in 2011 where he developed in his craft before he controversially quit the radio station in 2017 upon tendering his resignation letter citing the need to improve his "capacity academically and professionally".
+He joined Brila FM in 2011 where he developed in his craft before he quit the radio station in 2017 upon tendering his resignation letter citing the need to improve his "capacity academically and professionally".
 He is a brand ambassador for 360Bet and Zutasia.